 Available for both Kindle and on paperback, this 'fungi bible' takes you through the unique growth parameters for thirty-one different mushroom species, including Turkey Tail and Tremella.
 With more than 500 photographs, illustrations, and charts - Paul Stamets will comprehensively walk you through gardening tips, state-of-the-art production techniques, realistic advice for laboratory and growing room construction, tasty mushroom recipes, and an invaluable troubleshooting guide.

 Paul Stamets is widely recognised as one of the most respected and knowledgeable mycologists in modern history.
 Paul has many decades of experience and accolades to his name, having written and been featured in more seminal books, university lectures and scientific journals than can be listed here.

-Among many other founder and co-director positions, Paul is also the founder of Fungi Perfecti - responsible for super high-quality and widely sought after Host Defence medicinal fungi extracts such as Reishi, Chaga, Lion's Mane, Turkey Tail and many more.
+Among many other founder and co-director positions, Paul is also the founder of Fungi Perfecti - responsible for super high-quality and widely sought after Host Defence medicinal fungi extracts such as Reishi, Chaga, Lion's Mane, and many more.

 Click here to head over and see if 'Growing Gourmet and Medicinal Mushrooms' by Paul Stamets is currently available

 We wanted to include this one as the final topic to finish up this article as a lot of people get confused about the difference between 'medicinal mushrooms' and 'magic mushrooms'.

 Magic mushrooms are specific fungi species (Psilocybe cubensis) that are famous for their psychoactive properties.